thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 ---
 title: [Deploy mobile app]

-summary: You can deploy the ThoughtSpot mobile app through the iOS app store, or your MDM or MAM platform.
-last_updated: 11/15/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Deploying the ThoughtSpot mobile app to your users allows them to access their data and make decisions remotely from their mobile device.
+Deploying the ThoughtSpot mobile app to your users allows them to access their data and make decisions remotely from their Apple iOS device.
 For more information about features in the mobile app, refer to [ThoughtSpot mobile overview]({{ site.baseurl }}/admin/mobile/use-mobile.html#).

 ## Deployment options

 There are two options for your users to download the ThoughtSpot mobile app:
-- App Store for iOS or Google Play for Android
+- App Store for iOS
-- Your MDM platform
+- Your MDM or MAM platform

-### App Store for iOS or Google Play for Android
+### App Store for iOS
-The ThoughtSpot app is available from the App Store and Google Play.
+The ThoughtSpot app is available from the App Store for iOS.
 Your users can download it directly from there.

 ### Mobile device or app management platform
-There are two ways to provide the ThoughtSpot app to your users with your MDM platform:
+There are two ways to provide the ThoughtSpot app to your users with your MDM or MAM platform:

-#### Option 1 [Recommended]: Provide a link to the App Store or Google Play.
+#### Option 1 [Recommended]: Provide a link to the app in the App Store for iOS.

-Almost all of the platforms allow you to link to the ThoughtSpot app in either app store.
+Almost all of the platforms allow you to link to the app in the App Store.
 With this option, your users download it directly and automatically receive the latest updates, when they are available.

 To add a link to the ThoughtSpot app on your management platform, refer to the following platform-specific information: